Daniel-Abrecht/dpa-image-builder/README.md

 The image does boot, but only from emmc when flashed using uuu.

+I'm rebuilding these images every day at 0 UTC on my build server: https://dpa.li/builds/librem5-image-builder/bin/ (Please note that the base images don't contain a desktop environment)

 # Required packages & programs

 You need the following packages for this to work: